daniel5151/gdbstub/README.md

         -   \*when compiled in release mode, without the `paranoid_unsafe` cargo feature, on certain platforms.
         -   Validated by inspecting the asm output of the in-tree `example_no_std`.
     -   `gdbstub` is transport-layer agnostic, and uses a basic [`Connection`](https://docs.rs/gdbstub/latest/gdbstub/conn/trait.Connection.html) interface to communicate with the GDB server.
 As long as target has some method of performing in-order, serial, byte-wise I/O (e.g: putchar/getchar over UART), it's possible to run `gdbstub` on it!
-    -   "You don't pay for what you don't use": All code related to parsing/handling protocol extensions is guaranteed to be dead-code-eliminated from an optimized binary if left unimplemented!
+    -   "You don't pay for what you don't use": All code related to parsing/handling protocol extensions is guaranteed to be dead-code-eliminated from an optimized binary if left unimplemented.
 See the [Zero-overhead Protocol Extensions](#zero-overhead-protocol-extensions) section below for more details.
     -   `gdbstub`'s minimal configuration has an incredibly low binary size + RAM overhead, enabling it to be used on even the most resource-constrained microcontrollers.
         -   When compiled in release mode, using all the tricks outlined in [`min-sized-rust`](https://github.com/johnthagen/min-sized-rust), a baseline `gdbstub` implementation can weigh in at **_less than 10kb of `.text` + `.rodata`!_** \*
         - \*Exact numbers vary by target platform, compiler version, and `gdbstub` revision.
 Data was collected using the included `example_no_std` project compiled on x86_64.